DOTA UNDERLORDS: FROM UPSTART TO THE BIG BOSS

 Dota Underlords received its own ranked system that is based on the Glicko system.
 If you are new to this, then you may be confused by the outcome of matches.
 But one of the developers published a post in the Reddit, where he in details described how the ranked system is working in Dota Underlords.

-Glicko in Underlords
+Glicko System in Dota Underlords

 BEST STRATEGY IN CURRENT META